-Figure 6.
+Figure 7.
 Living adult female Myrmarachne exasperans.
 Length is ~5-6 mm, not including the chelicerae.

-Figure 7.
+Figure 8.
 Living adult female Myrmarachne exasperans.

-Figure 8.
+Figure 9.
 Detailed views of the prosoma of an adult female Myrmarachne exasperans.
 Note the array of short, papillate setae between the posterior eyes (5), and the rugose texture of the sides of the posterior middorsal crest of the carapace (6).

-Figure 9.
+Figure 10.
 Detailed views of an adult female Myrmarachne exasperans.
 1, The anterodorsal carapace of the female has the same iridescent violet color as the male chelicerae.
 4, Detail of inset from (3), showing the elongated, fringed scales that comprise the distinctive markings of the dorsal opisthosoma.
+5, The flattened pedipalps of the female are mostly glabrous dorsally, fringed with stout, sharply pointed setae (arrows).
+6-9, Ventral (6) to dorsal (9) composite images of dried left pedipalp of female, showing stout ventral and marginal setae and relatively smooth dorsal plate (9).
+Distally (toward the top of the page) there appears to be a small tuft of more flexible, light-colored spondylae (whorled or chemosensory setae).

-Figure 10.
+Figure 11.
 Early immature Myrmarachne exasperans.
 These small spiders (several mm in length) lack the distinctive features of the adults and are decidedly not ant-like.
-Later immatures (Figure 12) resemble adult females but are not as brightly colored.
+Later immatures (Figure 13) resemble adult females but are not as brightly colored.

 Habitat.
-These spiders were found with their nests under the broad leaves of Ficus, Asplenium nidus and Hibiscus (Figure 11).
+These spiders were found with their nests under the broad leaves of Ficus, Asplenium nidus and Hibiscus (Figure 12).

-Figure 11.
+Figure 12.
 Plants occupied by Myrmarachne and the wasps that they may mimic in a Cepaka garden.
 Nests were found on the underside of broad leaves.
 1, Ficus.
 3, Bird's Nest Fern (Asplenium nitens).
 4, Many wasps (Goryphus) were found hunting on these poolside bromeliads.

 Nesting.
 Like other species in the genus Myrmarachne, M. exasperans nests on the underside of medium to large leaves.
 Nests were found under the leaves of the Bird's Nest Fern Asplenium nidus, a Ficus tree and Hibiscus plants, usually near banana trees (Musa) and Heliconia (where M. plataleoides or a related species are easily found).
 The majority of the nests were found under the leaves of a Ficus tree.
-Unlike nests of other Myrmarachne species, M. exasperans nests observed in Bali were covered with bits of debris, making them easy to identify.
-The debris incorporated into a nest is quite variable but includes leaves and bits of bark as well as dead insects and insect exuviae (Figures 12-15).
+Unlike nests of many other Myrmarachne species, M. exasperans nests observed in Bali were covered with bits of debris, making them easy to identify.
+As observed in captivity, these spiders collect and decorate their own nests with this debris.
+The debris incorporated into a nest by M. exasperans is quite variable but includes leaves and bits of bark as well as dead insects and insect exuviae (Figures 13-16).
 Nests of adult males tended to be small, loose and simple, using less silk.
-Subadult and female nests without an egg sac were silk sheets with debris stuck to the exterior and smooth silk lining the interior.
+Subadult and female nests without an egg sac were silk sheets with debris attached to the exterior and smooth silk lining the interior.
 Nests with eggs had a thicker layer of fluffy silk underneath this sheet.
 The debris and thick cover of silk most likely made it more difficult for the eggs to be located or accessed by either parasitoids or egg predators.

-Figure 12.
+Figure 13.
 Activity of a subadult Myrmarachne exasperans near its nest.
 Note the cover of plant material and the wings of a moth, as well as the distinctive tufts of cottony silk within the nest.
 1, Spider concealed beneath the dead moth at one entrance of the nest.
-2, detail from (3) to show similarity of this subadult (most likely a penultimate female) to the adult.
-3, Spider approaching the nest from one side.
+2, Spider approaching the nest from one side.
+3, Detail from (2) to show similarity of this subadult (most likely a penultimate female) to the adult.
 4, Spider entering the nest.